Nikkei falls on Europe, U.S. debt worries

 Bank of Japan announced it bought exchange-traded funds worth 16.4 billion yen ($213 million), and 700 million yen of REITs on Friday.

-Shares of embattled Olympus rose 12.3 percent to 702 yen, swinging sharply from the 16 percent drop at Friday's close.
+Shares of embattled Olympus rose 12.6 percent to 704 yen after earlier rising as high as 725 yen, swinging sharply from the 16 percent drop at Friday's close.

 Hisashi Mori, an ex-vice president of the company has been questioned by Japanese prosecutors on a voluntarily basis, media said on Saturday.